 Mickey’s Halloween Party is easily our favorite time of the year to visit Disneyland.
 This year (2017) the party will be held on select evenings from September 20th to October 31st, with the highest ticket prices on the most popular nights, including Halloween.

-Tickets go on sale July 17, 2017, for Annual Passholders, Disney Vacation Club members, and Disney Visa Card holders; and July 24, 2017, for the general public.
+Tickets go on sale July 17, 2017, for Annual Passholders, Disney Vacation Club members, and Disney Visa Cardholders; and July 24, 2017, for the general public.
 Tickets are limited, and you should expect that every party will sell out.
 The more popular nights, like Halloween, will sell out first.
-But my favorite time to go is the first week of OCT.
+But my favorite time to go is the first week of October.

 Of course, the park is decorated for Halloween.
 As it is all day for the Halloween season.
 But there special soundtracks and lighting for areas like Main Street USA during the party which adds a little extra “creep” to the night.
 And there is Trick-or-Treating available all over the park.
 That’s right, FREE CANDY!

 Exclusive to Mickey’s Halloween Party is the “Frightfully Fun Parade,” which kicks off with an ominous warning by The Headless Horseman of Sleepy Hollow.
 Then, friends and fiends from Halloween Town announce the arrival of Jack Skellington, the Pumpkin King from Tim Burton’s The Nightmare Before Christmas.
 Soon, Dr. Facilier and his Shadow Men will captivate with their bayou music.
 And don’t miss the Grim Grinning Ghosts who have come out to socialize!